wp-plugins/spots/readme.txt

 6. A Template Tag replacement of content in the footer of the 2010 theme.

 == Changelog ==

+= 1.1.8 =
+* Fixed: Edit capability not checking the specific spot in 1 circumstance
+* Fixed: Spot auto creation when used in templates now also searches for the post name, preventing duplication on title changes

 = 1.1.7 =
 * Fixed: edit links being cached in certain suituations